 Bugatti Chiron Sport: $3.3 Million

 A true performance monster, the Bugatti Chiron Sport is the ideal car for those who daydream of hitting top speeds at the merest touch and cornering without pausing for breath.
 It was produced to be the ultimate super sports car, with a firmer chassis combined with lightweight components.
-The result: even sharper handling and exhilarating agility, all backed up with the Chiron’s uniquely luxurious character.
+The result: even sharper handling and exhilarating agility, all backed up by the Chiron’s uniquely luxurious character.

 Bugatti Chiron Pur Sport: $3.6 Million